snowplow-archive/snowplow.github.com/_posts/2016-12-20-snowplow-r86-petra-released.md

 We can divide these duplicates into two groups:

-1. **Natural:** duplicates with same `event_id` and same payload (what we call the event's "fingerprint"), which are in fact "real" duplicates, caused mostly by absence of exactly-once semantics
+1. **Natural:** duplicates with same event ID and same payload (what we call the event's "fingerprint"), which are in fact "real" duplicates, caused mostly by absence of exactly-once semantics
-2. **Synthetic:** duplicates with same `event_id`, but different fingerprint, caused by third-party software and UUID clashes
+2. **Synthetic:** duplicates with same event ID, but different fingerprint, caused by third-party software and UUID clashes

 Duplicates introduce significant skews in data modelling: they skew counts, confuse event pathing and, in Redshift, SQL `JOIN`s with duplicates will result in a Cartesian product.